NATO rejects Moscow's accusations that it provides "corridor" for Ukrainian drones

 He stressed that "NATO is a defensive alliance".

 "We are not a threat to Russia, and they know we are not a threat to Russia.
-If they thought we were a threat to Russia, they would not have emptied the Leningrad Military District to go and invade Ukraine," the NATO general noted.
+If they thought we were a threat to Russia, they wouldn't have emptied the Leningrad Military District to go and invade Ukraine," the NATO general noted.

 Background:

-- NATO praised the downing of a drone that violated Estonian airspace on 19 April.
+• NATO has praised the downing of a drone that violated Estonian airspace on 19 May.

-- On Tuesday 19 May, a Romanian fighter jet shot down a stray Ukrainian attack drone in Estonian airspace, prompting an air-raid warning in part of the country.
-This was the first such drone to be shot down over the country's territory.
+• On Tuesday 19 May, a Romanian fighter jet shot down a stray Ukrainian attack drone in Estonian airspace, prompting an air-raid warning in part of the country.
+This is the first time such a drone has been shot down over Estonian territory.

-- Ukraine's Foreign Ministry apologised to Estonia over the unintentional incidents involving drones.
+• Ukraine's Foreign Ministry has apologised to Estonia for the "unintended incidents" involving drones.

-- At the same time, Estonian Foreign Minister Margus Tsahkna said after the incident involving the Ukrainian drone being shot down that Ukraine has every right to attack targets on Russian territory.
+• At the same time, Estonian Foreign Minister Margus Tsahkna said after the incident that Ukraine has every right to attack targets on Russian territory.

 Support Ukrainska Pravda on Patreon!